-- Project Leader: OPHD Prevention

-- Stakeholder Offices: OPHD, SMART

-- Anticipated Project Completion: AY 23-24

-- Status: Partially completed

-- Notes/Solutions: OPHD tracks all programs.
+- Project Leader: OPHD PreventionStakeholder Offices: OPHD, SMART - Anticipated Project Completion: AY 23-24 - Status: Completed - Notes/Solutions: OPHD tracks all programs.
 OPHD and SMART are working on communication of programming.

 Task 8.
 Develop a university website dedicated to prevention and campus programming that is kept current, facilitates distribution of prevention and education materials, and incorporates the opportunity for feedback and recommendations.